 Seeing wildlife requires some luck in the national parks, but your West Yellowstone destination always delivers: At the Grizzly and Wolf Discovery Center in West Yellowstone, bears and lupines are a sure thing.
 The interpretive center also features kids’ activities, naturalist talks, and live bird-of-prey demonstrations.

-Harriman State Park in Idaho
+See Wildlife in Harriman State Park in Idaho

 Next, head an hour west to Idaho’s Harriman State Park, located inside an 11,000-acre wildlife refuge.
 Moose, elk, sandhill cranes, and trumpeter swans are commonly seen.
 Round out day three by camping at one of the area’s campgrounds or RV parks, or continue on to Rexburg, Idaho.

 Go to Yellowstone Bear World in Rexburg, Idaho